 Each month, the day length that these krill are exposed to will change, simulating the natural cycle of day length in the Antarctic.
-Day length has a strong effect on the internal clock that controls Antarctic krill metabolism and reproduction.
-Careful control of day length will ensure these krill spawn in the laboratory at the required time of year.
+Day length has a strong effect on the biological clock that controls Antarctic krill metabolism and reproduction.
+Careful control of day length ensures these krill spawn in the laboratory at the required time of year.

-This tank is set to a day length cycle that will induce spawning between September and October 2017, three months earlier than krill in the wild.
-Eggs collected from this spawn will be used by researchers in laboratory experiments.
+This tank is set to a day length cycle that will induce spawning between February and April, one month later than krill in the wild.
+Eggs collected from these spawns will be used by researchers in laboratory experiments.

-The krill will be fed phytoplankton six days a week, between 8:00 am and 10:00 pm.
+The krill are fed phytoplankton six days a week, usually between 8:00 am and 10:00 am.
 The water may appear cloudy until the krill filter the phytoplankton from the water.
 Come back in a few hours and the tank will be clear again.